 Content provides a comprehensive review of the radiography curriculum in preparation for taking the certification exam given by The American Registry of Radiologic Technologists (ARRT).
 Identified areas of weakness will help the student focus on the curriculum items that need concentrated study.
 The computerized testing format of the ARRT exam will emphasized and upon completion of the course the student will be expected to apply the knowledge gained to successfully complete mock registry examinations.
-This course contains a lab component.
+Prerequisite: RAD 2433 Will not satisfy general education science requirements.